PaolinaCastany/Tableau_Projects/README.md

 ### **Project Description**

 This Tableau dashboard was created to analyze and visualize online sales data for a music store.
-The primary goal was to uncover insights about customer behavior, sales trends, and product performance to support data-driven business decisions.
+The primary goal was to uncover insights about customer behavior and sales trends to support data-driven business decisions.

 ### **Key Objectives**

-- Analyze sales trends across different music product categories.
+- Analyze sales trends across different music product categories
-- Identify top-performing products and revenue-generating categories.
+- Identify top-performing genres and revenue-generating categories
-- Explore regional sales distribution and customer purchasing patterns.
+- Explore regional sales distribution and customer purchasing patterns
-- Understand sales seasonality and monthly performance trends.
-- Provide actionable insights for marketing and inventory planning.
+- Provide actionable insights for marketing

 ### **Questions Addressed**